GalvisA1087/BESLE/README.md

 triangle.
 This is the online installer version, which downloads, prepares, and installs all dependencies.
 The user must follow the instructions provided in the INSTALL file.
-In order to run the different examples shown in the use User's Guide, this application requires the previous installation of MPICH2.
+In order to run the different examples shown in the use User's Guide, this application requires the previous installation of MPI.
 Moreover, this software accounts only with a parallel version, therefore, at least 2 threads must be indicated by the execution.

 Please read this README file and the documentation for a complete list of